mehrnuslh/programming-course-projects/README.md

    An image filter application written in C that applies effects like grayscale, sepia, reflect, and blur to BMP image files — all implemented without external image processing libraries.

 - 📅 Birthdays
    A small web app for storing and managing birthdays using Flask and SQLite.

+- 🏠 Homepage
+   A basic static webpage built using HTML and CSS.

 <!-- More projects will be added soon -->